dazzaji/filesystem/mcp-dev-guidelines.md

-Below is a revised version that integrates the requested changes:

-1. **Clarification on Technology-Specific Instructions:**
-   Clearly states that the given instructions for Node.js, TypeScript, and JavaScript apply when those technologies are relevant.
-For other languages or frameworks (e.g., Python), analogous steps (like verifying package versions with `pip` or using Python-based test frameworks) should be followed.

-2. **Incorporation of Beneficial Information from the Provided Alternatives:**
-   Additional beneficial points from the alternative responses are integrated, such as emphasizing MCP architecture fundamentals, incremental and testable changes, and verifying built-in modules before installing external packages.
-Security and error handling best practices are also reinforced.

-3. **Concise “How-To” Guide for Future LLM Interactions:**
-   A short, crisp checklist at the end highlights the critical tasks and pitfalls that LLMs should keep in mind, removing most of the detailed, “fluffy” best practices.
-This concise section ensures future LLM responses avoid predictable mistakes and version conflicts.
+> NOTE: Add the following guidelines to LLM's when implementing new features for existing MCP servers.

 ---

-# Revised Comprehensive Guide for Implementing MCP Server Features
+# Guide for Implementing MCP Server Features

-This guide helps ensure future Large Language Models (LLMs) provide accurate, efficient, and secure instructions when adding new features to MCP servers.
+This guide helps ensure Large Language Models (LLMs) provide accurate, efficient, and secure instructions when adding new features to MCP servers.
 While many examples assume a Node.js and TypeScript/JavaScript environment, **if you are working in Python or another language, apply analogous steps using the appropriate tools and dependency management practices.** The core principles of verifying dependencies, validating paths, implementing robust error handling, and incremental testing remain universally applicable.

 ## Key MCP Concepts (If Unfamiliar, Review Before Implementation)